jim-schwoebel/nala/README.md

 # Nala

-Nala is a verastile open-source voice assistant to improve the workflow of your daily life.
+Nala is an agile open-source voice assistant to improve the workflow of your daily life.

 ![](https://media.giphy.com/media/VDzVG8lvNRufu/giphy.gif)